php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 For some exercises, we even inject code to your solutions such as creating variables populated with data and wrapping code in `try/catch` statements!

+_If you're interested in how all this works and want to get involved building workshops, [check out the docs](/docs)._

 ## What are you waiting for!

 We’re excited to see how you get along, so please get in touch with us on [Twitter @PHPSchoolTeam](https://twitter.com/phpschoolteam).

 Look out for a deep dive article coming soon and more workshops to follow (PHP 8.1 beta1 was just tagged 😏) !

+_Check out the other PHP School workshops on our homepage: [www.phpschool.io/](/)_